Tenth Acre Farm

 Slugs and flea beetles are a few pests that often attack the Swiss chard plant.

-As you can see, mini combinations like swiss chard and sweet alyssum will reduce garden maintenance while providing a beautiful landscape.
+As you can see, mini combinations like Swiss chard and sweet alyssum reduce garden maintenance by increasing biodiversity, all while creating a beautiful, edible landscape.

 READ NEXT: